Jonathan Townley Crane: Educator

 While presiding elder of the Newark District, Crane helped to found the Centenary Collegiate Institute, now known as Centenary University, in Hackettstown, New Jersey, in 1867, which was originally a coeducational preparatory school for girls.
 Both of his daughters attended the school, and his son Edmund was a librarian there.
 He also founded a school in Port Jervis to serve the African American population; one of his daughters taught there for several years.
 He was also involved in the founding of the Ocean Grove Camp Meeting Association in 1869.

+Crane died in Port Jervis on February 16, 1880, and was buried at Evergreen Cemetery.